zenna/canyoupleaseappreciatethis/_posts/2020-03-26-commentary-tomato-can.md

 Dear Emily,

-Here's hoping you <u>appreciate</u> these objects, their essence, their utility, their form and function.
+    Here's hoping you

+<u>appreciate</u> these objects,

+their essence, their utility,

+their form and function.

+ Consider contemplating

-Consider contemplating them, without a commitment to do so, for five minutes.
+them, without a commit-

+ment to do so, for five

+minutes.
 1. 2.
 3. 4.
 5.

-Consider what it means to be designed to open a can or pare a piece of fruit before and after having been used to do so.
+ Consider what it

+means to be designed

+to open a can or

+pare a piece of fruit

+before and after

+having been used

+to do so.

-Consider, too, the story of the tulip quilt.
+ Consider, too, the

+story of the tulip

+quilt.

-Consider having versus creating vs. realizing potential.
+Consider having versus

+creating vs. realizing potential.

 Love, Mummy xo